 Greg is an actor and playwright living in New York City.
-His Regional & Stock Theatre credits include: PlayMakers Repertory Company, Cape May Stage, BoarsHead Theater, Princeton Repertory Company, Saint Vincent Theatre, Millbrook Playhouse, Cortland Repertory Theatre, Huron Playhouse, Magnet Theatre Company and North Shore Theatre Group.
-New York Stage: Lincoln Center Theater Directors Lab, Ensemble Studio Theatre, Metropolitan Playhouse, WorkShop Theater Company, SoHo Playhouse, HERE Arts Center, Manhattan Theatre Source, American Globe Theater, FringeNYC, Living Image Arts, Center Stage, Retro Productions, Theater Ten Ten and Ken Davenport Theater, W-WOW!
-Radio Mystery Hour at Cranston & Spade and the Columbia University M.F.A.
+His Regional & Stock Theatre credits include: PlayMakers Repertory Company, Cape May Stage, BoarsHead Theater, Princeton Repertory Company, Saint Vincent Theatre, Millbrook Playhouse, Cortland Repertory Theatre, Huron Playhouse, Magnet Theatre Company Capital Fringe Festival and North Shore Theatre Group.
+New York Stage: Lincoln Center Theater Directors Lab, Ensemble Studio Theatre, Gideon Productions (The Sheen Center), Flux Theatre Ensemble (ART/NY Theatres), Retro Productions, Metropolitan Playhouse, The Workshop Theater, SoHo Playhouse, HERE Arts Center, Manhattan Theatre Source, American Globe Theater, FringeNYC, Living Image Arts, Center Stage, Theater Ten Ten, Ken Davenport Theater, and the Columbia University M.F.A.
 Directing Program.
 Film: Mania Days; Movie 43.
 Television: Boardwalk Empire, Law & Order: SVU, Guiding Light, As The World Turns and Saturday Night Live.

 Greg is a graduate of Hobart College and the M.F.A. program at the University of North Carolina at Chapel Hill, where he was awarded both the Seldon Prize and the Adler Prize for Excellence in Acting.
 His previous training includes classes at the Lee Strasberg Theater Institute in New York and the Actors Workshop in Boston.
 He has also studied Acting with Michael Howard, Shakespeare with Charles E. Gerber and John Basil, Directing with Shami Chaiken and Playwriting with both Constance Congdon (Tales of the Lost Formicans) and EST Founding Artistic Director, the late Curt Dempster.
 Greg has taught undergraduate drama at UNC-Chapel Hill, Long Island University-C.W.
 Post and The Southern New Jersey Academy for the Performing Arts at Gloucester County Institute of Technology.

-His plays include A Requiem for Sherlock Holmes, Dark Soundings, Poe Times Two (three 2012 NYIT Award Nominations for Outstanding Solo Performance, Outstanding Lighting Design and Outstanding Production of a Remounted Play), Wicked Tavern Tales (published by Indie Theater Now), Heavy Flora, I, Carpenter (published by Playscripts, Inc.), The Fatwā of Corspman Johnny Jones (2012 Semi-Finalist, Samuel French Off Off Broadway Short Play Festival), Eye of the Beholder, Days of Awe, Adam’s Apple, War of the Worleys, The Bottom Line, Christmas Thieves: A Small Town Radio Play (Playscripts, Inc.) and adaptations of Plautus’ The Pot of Gold, The Yellow Wallpaper by Charlotte Perkins Gilman (Indie Theater Now), The Hound by H.P.
+His plays include A Requiem for Sherlock Holmes, Dark Soundings, Poe Times Two (three 2012 NYIT Award Nominations for Outstanding Solo Performance, Outstanding Lighting Design and Outstanding Production of a Remounted Play), Wicked Tavern Tales (New Play Exchange), Heavy Flora, I, Carpenter (published by Playscripts, Inc.), The Fatwā of Corspman Johnny Jones (2012 Semi-Finalist, Samuel French Off Off Broadway Short Play Festival), Days of Awe, Adam’s Apple, War of the Worleys, The Bottom Line, Christmas Thieves: A Small Town Radio Play (Playscripts, Inc.) and adaptations of Plautus’ The Pot of Gold, The Yellow Wallpaper by Charlotte Perkins Gilman (New Play Exchange), The Hound by H.P.
 Lovecraft, To Build a Fire by Jack London, The Secret Sharer by Joseph Conrad, (Playscripts, Inc.) and Charles Dickens’ classic tale, A Christmas Carol — a solo, one-act play, (Playscripts, Inc.)

 Greg is a Grants For the Arts Recipient, (A Christmas Carol) awarded by the New York State Council on the Arts (NYSCA) and the Long Island Arts Council.
 In addition to acting and playwriting, he also worked as a theatre teaching artist in the Long Island School Partnership Program with Tilles Center for the Performing Arts in Brookville, NY.
-Greg is a member of Retro Productions Theatre Company, WorkShop Theater Company, Playsmiths and Writers at The Players in NYC.
+Greg is a member of Retro Productions Theatre Company, The Workhop Theater, and Writers at The Players in NYC.
 His Professional affiliations include: Actors’ Equity Association, SAG-AFTRA and Dramatists Guild of America.